Approximation Bounds for Recurrent Neural Networks with Application to Regression: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section \ref{sec: 2}, we introduce the ReLU recurrent neural networks and the setup of the regression problem, and present our main results.
 Section \ref{sec: 3} is devoted to proving Proposition \ref{proposition: 3}, which establishes the equivalence between RNNs and FNNs.
 In Section \ref{sec: 4}, we prove Theorem \ref{theorem: 1}, which provides a novel approximation error bound for deep RNNs.
-In Section \ref{sec: 5}, we prove Theorem \ref{theorem: 4} and Corollary \ref{corollary: 3} by establishing new oracle inequalities.
+In Section \ref{sec: 5}, we prove Theorem \ref{theorem: 4} by establishing a new oracle inequality involving dependent data.
 Finally, concluding remarks are given in Section \ref{sec: 6}.